Lucy Shearman BA(Hons), MA, HCPC, BAAT Psychotherapist and Art Psychotherapist

-Art Psychotherapy is a form of Psychotherapy that uses art media as its primary mode of expression.
-Art can be used as a medium to address emotional issues which may be confusing and distressing.
-So often we use language to control the way we present ourselves to others and perhaps as a defence mechanism.
-Furthermore, it can be challenging to translate our thoughts and feelings into words.
+If you were to prefer Art Psychotherapy, this is a model that uses art media as its primary mode of expression.
+Often it can be challenging to translate our thoughts and feelings into words.
+Language can also be stigmatised and difficult to use around mental health.
 Art is great at breaking through these barriers that we develop and allow us to reflect and express ourselves in a rich and authentic way.

 Training, qualifications & experience

 Masters in Art Psychotherapy with a Merit from Goldsmiths University of London

 BA (Hons) in Illustration from The Arts University Bournemouth